-Change Depot Location...
-Button

-Select this button to change the location of the depot from which you are selecting software.
+Change Depot Location...Select this button to change the location of the depot from which you are selecting software.
 This display does not dynamically update from a newly selected depot.
 When you choose a new depot, it must be identical in content to the current one.
 If not, use make_config on the Ignite-UX server to configure the new depot prior to invoking Ignite-UX.

 If patches are kept in a separate depot, by default they are installed after the operating system.
 If there is more than one application depot to be installed, you may need to specify the installation order for the patches in a configuration file.
-For more information see, "Using Configuration Files" on page 142.
+For more information see, "Using Configuration Files" on page 174.

-Inclusion of both VERITAS Volume Manager versions 3.5 and 4.1 in the same installation depot, or in separate depots that are used together in a single cold-installation session, is not supported.
+Inclusion of multiple versions of Veritas Volume Manager from Symantec (VxVM) in the same installation depot, or in separate depots that are used together in a single cold-installation session, is not supported.
 Doing so renders it unusable and generates errors when attempting to use the installation depot, or in the case of non-SD depots during the reboot attempt.
-For more information, see "VxVM Release 4.1 Considerations" on page 207.
+For more information, see "Considerations When Using Veritas Volume Manager from Symantec" on page 239.